 In 1994 Tim returned from Kathmandu and moved to Steamboat Springs.
 Two years later he founded the Buddhist Center.
 In 2000 Tim was asked by Pema Chödrön to become the director of Gampo Abbey, the largest monastery in the west.
 Tim and his wife, Glenna, lived at Gampo Abbey for the next 3 years.

-Tim is one of the founders and core instructors of the Tergar Meditation Community, under the guidance of the Mingyur Rinpoche, the youngest son of Tulku Urgyen Rinpoche.
+Tim is one of the founders and senior instructors of the Tergar Meditation Community, under the guidance of the Mingyur Rinpoche, the youngest son of Tulku Urgyen Rinpoche.
 He spends much of the year traveling around the world leading the ‘Joy of Living’ meditation retreats featuring Mingyur Rinpoche’s teachings.
 You can learn more about Mingyur Rinpoche and his teachings - here

 The Buddhist Center is guided by the Buddha’s teachings in general, and by the Buddhist tradition as it was passed down through the great scholars and meditators of Tibet.
 Specifically, the emphasis of these teachings is the joining of compassion, the wish to relieve all beings of suffering, and wisdom, the insight into the nature of mind and the world it projects.
 These teachings make up the Mahayana, or ‘great vehicle’, and are uniquely applicable for householders living in the world, like us.
 Finally, the view and methods of the Vajrayana, or ‘Diamond Vehicle’ show us how to directly access the very nature of an awakened mind.
 These teachings have come down through the centuries in the Kagyu and Nyingma schools of Tibetan Buddhism.
 The traditions followed by these schools are known as Mahamudra and Dzogchen respectively.